Ali-Hay/Ali-Hay/README.md

 - 👋 Hi, I’m @Ali-Hay
-- 👀 I’m interested in Software Engineering and AI
+- 👀 I’m interested in Game Development and AI
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate on anything to get experience!
+- 💞️ I’m looking to collaborate on beginner projects with Unreal Engine!
 - 📫 How to reach me: ali.hay1337@gmail.com

 <!---